munificent/craftinginterpreters/book/types-of-values.md

 ### Binary arithmetic operators

-We already our runtime error machinery in place now, so fixing the binary operators will be easier even though they're more complex.
-We support four binary operators today: `+`, `-`, `*`, and `/`.
-The only difference between them is which underlying C operator they rely on.
+We have our runtime error machinery in place now, so fixing the binary operators is easier even though they're more complex.
+We support four binary operators
+today: `+`, `-`, `*`, and `/`.
+The only difference between them is which
+underlying C operator they use.
 To minimize redundant code between the four operators, we wrapped up the commonality in a big preprocessor macro that takes the operator token as a parameter.

 That macro seemed like overkill in the [last chapter][], but we get the benefit from it today.
 It lets us add the necessary type checking and conversions in one